Sati (Hindu goddess): History and textual background

 According to scholars William J. Winkins and David R. Kinsley, the Vedic scriptures (2nd millennium BCE) do not mention Sati-Parvati but hint to two goddesses associated with Rudra — Rudrani and Ambika.
 (Note: Rudrani is described as Rudra's wife.
 Ambika, on the other hand, is described as his sister in the earlier verses, but later verses suggest that she was his wife.)
 In the Kena Upanishad, a goddess called Uma-Hemavati appears as a mediator between the gods and the Supreme Brahman.
 (Note: Both Winkins and Kinsley note that later commentaries on Kena Upanishad confirm that Uma was Parvati, leaving no doubt about her relationship with Shiva.)
 Both the archeological and the textual sources indicate that the first major appearances of Sati-Parvati were during the period of the Ramayana and the Mahabharata (1st millennium BCE).

-The Mahabharata mentions the destruction of Daksha yajna, the birth of Kartikeya, defeat the Asura Taraka as well as some plays between Shiva and Uma (Parvati).
+The Mahabharata mentions the destruction of Daksha yajna, the birth of Kartikeya, the defeat and death the Asura Tarakasura as well as some plays between Shiva and Uma (Parvati).
 Scholars believe that by the time of the Puranas (c.
-4th - 13th century), legends of Sati and Parvati rose to prominence and these were adapted by Kalidasa in his epic poem Kumarasambhavam (c.
+4th - 13th century), legends of Sati and Parvati rose to prominence and these were adapted by Kalidasa in his epic poem Kumarasambhava (c.
 5th - 6th century).
 Some of the Puranas which narrate Sati's story are the Vayu Purana, the Skanda Purana, the Bhagavata Purana, the Kurma Purana, the Padma Purana, the Linga Purana, the Shiva Purana, and the Matsya Purana.

 Legends

 Birth and early life

-Sati was the daughter of Daksha—A Prajapati (agent of creation) and the son of the creator god Brahma—and Prasuti—the daughter of Manu.
+Sati was the daughter of Daksha—A Prajapati (agent of creation) and the son of the creator god Brahma—and Prasuti—the daughter of Swayambhuva Manu.
 In some alternate accounts found in the Shiva Purana, Matsya Purana and Kalika Purana, her mother is mention to be Asikni.
 Sati is often mentioned as the youngest and the most beloved daughter of Daksha.
 According to the Shakta (goddess-oriented) texts including Devi Bhagavata and the Mahabhagavata Purana, before her birth, Brahma advised Daksha to meditate upon the Great goddess and convince her to take an avatar as their daughter (Sati).
 The goddess agreed but warned that if he mistreated her, she would abandon her body.

 Even as a child, Sati adored the tales of Shiva and grew up an ardent devotee.
 As she grew to womanhood, the idea of marrying anyone else, as intended by her father, became unfair to her.
 It is believed that Brahma intended to get Sati married to Shiva and bring him into worldly affairs.